AlerianEmperor/OpenGL-Object-Loading/README.md

 1. Apply texture is non trivial in opengl:

 If you only draw object by vertex coordinate, that's easy.
-But apply texture can become a problem, texture will become disarray and there seem to be no way to fix.
-This problem arise because one vertex share many texture coordiante, and opengl only store the first texture coordinate you fetch into memory.
+But apply texture to the object can become a problem, texture will become disarray and there seem to be no way to fix.
+This problem arise because one vertex share many texture coordinates, and opengl only store the first texture coordinate you fetch into memory.
 To Solve this problem, treat them as seperate vertex, for example, if v have 2 texcoords: t1, t2 and you have to store them as v-t1, v-t2, instead of v-t1-t2.

 2. Limited Texture available: